t-d-k/LibreCrypt/docs/FAQ.md

 *A:*
 There was a known flaw in the way LibreCrypt 6.0 and FreeOTFE handled Plausible Deniability (PD).
 For PD to work the file (or partition or disc) containing the Container must be filled with data indistinguishable from encrypted data ('chaff').
 However by default when creating a 'LibreCrypt' container file, LibreCrypt 6.0/FreeOTFE only filled it with zeros.
-While there is a manual option to overwrite a file with secure data, there are problems with this:
+While there is a manual option to overwrite a file with secure data, there were problems with this:

-* The fact that a user has done this on a file tells an attacker that this file contains a hidden container.
+* The fact that a user has done this on a container tells an attacker that this container contains a hidden container.
-* Even if the user does this with every Container created, the fact that this is done at all tells an attacker that at least one must have a hidden Container.
+* Even if the user does this with every container created, the fact that this is done at all tells an attacker that at least one must have a hidden container.

-The solution is for all new boxes to be filled with random data by default.
+The solution is for all new containers to be filled with random data by default.
 This was introduced in LibreCrypt version 6.1.

 * * *